 Overview You have just purchased the most advanced load monitoring solution available.
 HELM INSTRUMENT COMPANY, INC. manufactures a complete line of load monitoring control solutions for use on metal stamping, forging, compaction and assembly presses; cold forming, cold heating, injection molding and die cast machines.
 Standard or custom transducers and load cells are available for in-die monitoring of transfer or progressive tooling.
 At HELM, quality is inherent not only in the design of our products but in the attitudes of our employees as well.
 We're working together to give you the best.
 After all, that's what our business is all about - providing innovative instrumentation to help make your manufacturing process more productive and your operation more effective.

-The Helm ForceGard combines machine and tooling monitoring with programmable limit switch function.
+The Helm strain gage module combines machine and tooling monitoring with programmable limit switch function.
 User programmable high and low limits protect the machine and tooling to ensure part quality.
 Critical setup information can be stored and uploaded as part of a die recipe program.
 An optional resolver input module is used to compare machine/press tonnage to crank angle for real time signature analysis.

-Components The Helm ForceGard module resides on the backplane of the Allen-Bradley 1746 SLC-5/03.
-The system is comprised of two parts; the input module and two Helm Strain gage based sensors.

-Strain Gain Transducer Operation The primary part of the load monitoring system centers around the measurement.
-The basic function of the Helm Strain Gain sensor is to detect the amount of deflection imposed on the press or die as parts are being formed.
-All Strain Gain sensors are matched to within 1% and therefore can be replaced without recalibration of the machine.

-The Helm Strain Gain sensors can be mounted to strategic high stress areas of the machine frame or strategically located in tooling or applied to stop blocks.
-Signals from these sensors are routed to the ForceGard module for processing.
-The Helm Strain Gage is capable of measuring either a tension or compression signal.

-ForceGard Features

-- Sample and Compare Logic processor memorizes the sample or benchmark load and compares each machine cycle against this sample. - User programmable Sample Count selectable number of machine cycles on which to base the sample. - High and Low Capacity Alarm Sets a discrete load limit for a maximum allowable load and a minimum allowable load. - High and Low Trend Alarm Sets set as a percentage of load change on an established sample. - Low Alarm Inhibit User programmable option to disable low alarm during process start-up.
+Components The strain gage module is attached to the controller or to an adjacent I/O module on the din rail.
+The system is comprised of two parts; the input module and two strain gage based sensors.
+Strain Gain Transducer Operation The primary part of the load monitoring system centers on the measurement.
+The basic function of the strain gage sensor is to detect the amount of deflection imposed on the press or die as parts are being formed.
+All strain gage sensors are matched to within 1% and therefore can be replaced without recalibration of the machine.
+The Helm strain gage sensors can be mounted to strategic high stress areas of the machine frame or strategically located in tooling or applied to stop blocks.
+Signals from these sensors are routed to the strain gage module for processing.
+The strain gage is capable of measuring either a tension or compression signal.
+Strain Gage • Sample and Compare Logic - processor memorizes the sample or benchmark load and compares each machine cycle against this sample.
+Features User programmable Sample Count - selectable number of machine cycles on which to base the sample. • High and Low Capacity Alarm Sets - a discrete load limit for a maximum allowable load and a minimum allowable load. • High and Low Trend Alarm Sets - set as a percentage of load change on an established sample. • Low Alarm Inhibit - User programmable option to disable low alarm during process start-up.

-Hardware Overview The force module fits into any single-slot, except the processor slot(0).
+Hardware Overview

+The strain gage module can be attached to the controller or to an adjacent I/O module before or after din rail mounting.
 It is a Class 1 module (uses eight input words and eight output words).
 It interfaces to strain gage based transducers (350ohm or 700ohm).